-Merchant Category Codes: Designed by the credit card brands, this is their system for classifying merchants by the goods or services they provide.
-Each four-digit Merchant Category Code (MCC) determines the interchange fee, specific benefits awarded to customers who shop in specific categories and card transaction rules.
+Merchant Category Codes are designed by the credit card brands – this is their system for classifying merchants by the goods or services they provide.
+Each four-digit Merchant Category Code (MCC) determines the interchange fee, and specific benefits awarded to customers who shop in specific categories and card transaction rules.

 For example, a veterinary clinic is assigned a merchant category code of 0742 for “Veterinary Services.”

-The type of cards used in the transaction
+The Type of Card Used in the Transaction

-When your pet parent pays for Fido’s dental cleaning with their rewards credit card, however, things get more expensive.
+When your customers pay for your goods and services with their rewards credit card, however, things get more expensive.
 Branded credit cards fund customer rewards (like air miles and retail points) through the interchange fee.
 These awarding banks pass on the cost to you, the merchant, resulting in a higher interchange fee.

-To counteract the impact of credit card processing fees on routine appointments consider setting a minimum card payment amount.
+To counteract the impact of credit card processing fees on lower transaction sizes, consider setting a minimum card payment amount.
 Another option is to pass on a card usage fee to your customers (a slightly riskier tactic).
 As a merchant, this is down to your discretion.

-Want to learn if you’re getting the best merchant services for your practice?
-Connect with Gravity Payments’ Veterinary Specialists for a free consultation here, or by calling 206-388-5910, for an obligation-free consultation.
+Want to learn if you’re getting the best merchant services for your small business?
+Contact Gravity Payments for a free consultation here.